-Require Cloud Account: Yes cloudstack.apache.org
+cloudstack.apache.org

 The CloudStack builder provides information for building and publishing the machine image to the CloudStack cloud platform.
-This builder supports KVM (cloudstack-qcow2), Xen (cloudstack-vhd) or VMware (cloudstack-ova) based images for CloudStack.
+This builder supports KVM (CloudStack KVM (QCOW2)), Xen (CloudStack Citrix Xen (VHD)) or VMware (CloudStack VMware (OVA)) based images for CloudStack.
+These builder types are the default names provided by UForge AppCenter.